7urtles/Hive/README.md

 Delete data as necessary through the admin page, or the sqlite db directly.

-Click the edit button to adjust to set webcam or ip camera link before running people counting script.
+Click the edit button to adjust to set ip camera url before running people counting script.

 Update coming with default admin credentials.